AiNoYash/Key-Logger-Chrome-Extension-To-Steal-Password/README.md

 This extension was created purely as a fun experiment for learning how to develop Chrome extensions.
 It is my first complete project and is not intended for any malicious activities.

-You can watch a complete video demonstrating how the extension works here: **Video Link**.

 ---

 # Description